SAP-archive/teched2021-ANA260/exercises/Section 7 - Performance Optimization/README.md

 # Section 7 - Performance Optimization

-*Header & Footer need to be edited - is there an already created one or will I need to make it?
+*Header & Footer to be added soon

 ℹ️**Objective:** Learn how to improve the perforrmance of your stories within SAP Analytics Cloud by using optimized view mode, and how to design widgets to have better performance.